For years, a group of us discussed hiking the Inca Trail. We did not know much except it went over high mountains in the clouds.

 Directly below was Conchamarca, another Inca ruin.

 A short distance away, we rested and ate sandwiches at the Caqquiqocha campsite, which had decent bathrooms.
 After a brief walk upwards, we easily hiked through a cloud forest with bamboo intermixed with alpine and tropical flowers.
-Here some of the trail was more-or-less flat, whereas almost everywhere else it was sloped.
+Here some of the trails were more-or-less flat, whereas almost everywhere else it was sloped.

 We continued to the third and final pass, Phuyupatamarca (11,900 ft – 3600 m).
 Some of the groups camped here for the night.
 Nearby were the ruins of the same name.